Ed Whitlock: Awards

 In 2016, Whitlock was inducted into the Milton Sports Hall of Fame as nominee in the inaugural induction class.

 The Town of Milton named a street after Whitlock, which intersects with Highway 25.

 Death

 On March 13, 2017, Whitlock died of prostate cancer in Toronto, one week after his 86th birthday.

-World age group records set by Ed Whitlock
+Age group records

-The Milton, Ont., native held 36 world age class records on the road and track.
+Whitlock held 36 world age class records on the road and track.